GET OUR NEW NATIVE PLANT GUIDE

 James Bradley Center | Infirmary Mound Park | 4351 Lancaster Road | Granville

-Join Meadows for Monarchs participants for an engaging panel discussion with representatives from Licking Park District, City of Newark and Ohio Native Concepts (invited) with experience and expertise installing and maintaining wildflower meadows and prairie habitats across Licking County.
+Join Meadows for Monarchs Project participants for an engaging panel discussion with representatives from Licking Park District, City of Newark and Ohio Native Concepts to discuss installing and maintaining wildflower meadows and prairie habitats across Licking County.
 Learn from their experiences—successes, challenges, and best practices—for establishing thriving prairies.
 Gain valuable tips and tricks, plus get answers to your question about creating high quality plots.
 Following the discussion, enjoy an optional walking tour of the prairie at Infirmary Mound Park to see habitat restoration in action.

 Thursday, June 26th